5.27.2010

 At the opposite end of Manhattan in Battery Park City, another ecoartspace sponsored project was on view as part of the World Financial Arts program.
 Artists Suzanne and Mathilde Husky installed their miniature "bonsai tree" installation titled Forest, sculptures made from sewn used and recycled clothing.
 It was installed in a long bank of storefront windows in the World Financial Winter Garden where thousands of people stroll through everyday during their lunch break or as visitors to the riverfront walkway just outside.
 It was exciting for us and for the artists to be involved in such high profile venues and in conjunction with other 40th anniversary Earth Day celebrations.

-Last but not least some nice press and listings f
+Last but not least some nice press and listings for the event:

 NY Times Dot Earth blog